lpq29743/lpq29743.github.io/_wiki/interview.md

   a.
 We can use undersampling, oversampling or SMOTE to make the data balanced.

   b.
-We can alter the prediction threshold value by doing[probability caliberation](https://www.analyticsvidhya.com/blog/2016/07/platt-scaling-isotonic-regression-minimize-logloss-error/)and finding a optimal threshold using AUC-ROC curve.
+We can alter the prediction threshold value by doing probability calibration and finding a optimal threshold using AUC-ROC curve.

   c.
 We can assign weight to classes such that the minority classes getslarger weight.